SpaghetMeNot/uvfactory/docs/create_uvs.md

 ### Box Project

 Box Project is the simplest and fastest method.
 Each face is planar projected from the most appropriate axis.
-It is a fairly standard way of projecting UVs and is similar to the method in Blender's Texture shader node.
+It is a fairly standard way of projecting UVs and is similar to the method in Blender's Texture Shader node.

 ![box project](assets/box_project.gif)